 RECAT-EU Distance-based separation on approach and departure, from RECAT-EU, Table 3.

-RECAT-EU Time-based separation on approach and departure, from RECAT-EU, Table 4.
+RECAT-EU WT time-based separation minima on departure, from RECAT-EU, Table 4.